jaks19/Augmented-Reality-Google-Glass-Safari-Game/README.md

 This game was designed for children to play and get acquainted with their physical environment.

 ## Video Demo
+A demo of the running game can be seen [here](videoName.mp4).
+It may seem laggy as the Google Glass gets hot really fast and I had run the game about 10 times already until I found a robust solution to recording the screen on Glass.
+The project needs some performance optimization for smoother rendering (although it is really smooth in the first ~10 rounds, and the scope of the project was not performance).

 ## Run/Dev Instructions
 Pull the repo and open the project folder on Unity3D